EXECUTIVE DIRECTOR AND WATER LOVER

 Jonelle is a proud native of Fayetteville, North Carolina.

-She graduated with a Bachelor’s Degree in Political Science and International Relations from Methodist University, where she was actively involved in theater and served as president of the university’s chapter of Alpha Psi Omega.
+She graduated in 2004 with a Bachelor’s Degree in Political Science and International Relations from Methodist University, where she was actively involved in theater and served as president of the university’s chapter of Alpha Psi Omega.

 After she graduated, Jonelle served as a writer and editor for Fayetteville’s own Up and Coming Publications.
 During her time as a journalist, Jonelle received a North Carolina Press Association Award for Criticism and an Association of Free Community Papers award for Feature Writing.